fetchai/carpark_agent/README.md

 These instructions have only been done for  Mac so far.

-If you do not have Homebrew already installed, open a terminal paste in the following lines:
+If you do not have Homebrew already installed, open a terminal:

     xcode-select --install

+Go through the various dialog boxes agreeing to everything and wait till all the X-code tools install.
+Now go back to the terminal:

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+Yu need to press ENTER to confirm and will be prompted to give your password.

 Now we need to install some software to support the agent.
 Paste these lines into a Terminal window:

     brew install wget python3 opencv3